armbian/documentation/docs/Developer-Guide_Build-Switches.md

+---
+description: "Armbian build framework switches for compile.sh: BOARD, BRANCH, RELEASE and other optional parameters to customize kernel, U-Boot and image builds."
+---

 # Build Switches

 These parameters are meant to be applied to the `./compile.sh` command.
 They are **all** optional.
 They can also be added to your [build configuration file](Developer-Guide_Build-Preparation.md#providing-build-configuration) to save time.
 Default values are marked **bold** if applicable.